-Citrix XenMobile is an MDM tool that allows the containerisation of business apps and personal apps, making it suited to BYOD workplaces.
-Every device, alongside desktops, can be managed from one centralised console and devices don't even need to be enrolled to benefit from MAM, too.
+Citrix Endpoint Management is an MDM tool that allows the containerisation of business apps and personal apps, making it best suited to BYOD workplaces.
+Every device, including desktop PCs, smartphones and tablets, can be managed from one centralised console and devices don't even need to be enrolled to benefit from MAM, too.

-VMWare's AirWatch MDM offers endpoint protection for all devices, regardless of operating system, with full device management, whether it's a BYOD or shared corporate device.
+VMware Workspace ONE (formerly called Airwatch prior to its VMware acquisition) offers endpoint protection for all devices, regardless of the operating system, with full device management, whether it's a BYOD or shared corporate device.

 You are able to deploy and manage any app via the platform's app catalogue, whether employees are trying to access them natively, on-device, via the web or remotely.
 The layered security across the individual user, endpoint, data, and network can all be centrally managed using the same mobility platform too.

-AirWatch uses automation to carry out many everyday MDM tasks, which reduces the strain on IT staff.
-You don't have to manually provision or enroll devices - this happens without the need for any manpower, making it a perfect option for resource-stretched businesses.
+Workspace ONE uses automation to carry out many everyday MDM tasks, which reduces the strain on IT staff.
+You don't have to manually provision or enrol devices - this happens without the need for any manpower, making it a perfect option for resource-stretched businesses.

-Before putting pen to paper, it's important to devise a solid business plan as MDMs don't come cheap.
-You need to consider the scalability of a company-wide solution and whether you're likely to see an ROI but security should be of paramount importance to any business.
+Of course, it would also be helpful to devise the appropriate MDM business plan on whether you are likely to see an ROI.
+However, security should be of paramount importance to any business.
 Failing to protect data in these times can lead to massive fines so there's no excuse not to take every measure to make sure your business stays afloat.